-The property has been altered including the garage conversion to form a further living apartment and it should be confirmed that all necessary permissions have been obtained.
+The property has been altered and extended and it should be confirmed that all necessary permissions have been obtained.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.